 Leadership.
 There are nominated Lead Members for various work streams and departments.
 This collaborative approach ensures levels of trust, confidence and awareness improve for the benefit of the public and the service.
 Following a recommendation from the Overview and Audit Committee meeting on 10 November 2021, at the Authority meeting on 8 December 2021 it was agreed that the Lead Member for Finance and Assets, Information Security and IT be appointed as Lead Member for Finance and Assets, Information Security, IT and Climate Change.
+To bring more focus on the issue of climate change, at its Annual Meeting on 15 June 2022, the Authority resolve that the Vice Chairman be appointed to lead on Climate Change (and to lead on the Authority's response to any matters relating to HMICFRS).

 Ethical Framework.
 The Authority's objective is to embed Equality, Diversity and Inclusion (EDI) into everything it does, both internally and externally.
 The EDI objectives are set out and published against the Authority's core values: Diversity; Service to the Community; Improvement and People.
 The Authority has published its EDI Policy Statement and Vision and Values Policy.
 An annual update on the EDI objectives is provided to the Fire Authority, this includes headlines and workforce data.
+The Authority's updated Code of Conduct for staff (below) incorporates the LGA/NFCC Core Code of Ethics for Fire and Rescue Services - England which sets out five ethical principles, intended to provide a basis for promoting good behaviour and challenging in appropriate behaviour thereby to help improve organisational culture and workforce diversity.

 Code of Conduct for Staff.
 The Code provides individuals with an understanding of the standards expected when performing duties as an employee and guides behaviour, placing an obligation on all employees to take responsibility for their own conduct.
+An updated Code of Conduct was approved by the Executive Committee at its meeting on 22 March 2023, following scrutiny by the Overview and Audit Committee at its meeting on 15 March 2023.
+The updated Code of Conduct incorporates